 Streamline the navigation of your web design.
 Reduce the options that are present so that it is not confusing for the viewer - less but necessary is key.
 Make content such as videos, blogs and work portfolio easy to access.
 More than anything, ensure that all the pages direct the viewers to a call-to-action.
 Each chapter of your web design can flow into each other but most importantly, should lead the end goal of action.

 At Ingenious Branders, we understand the power of digital storytelling.
-We create impactful branding and effortless storytelling through design.
+We create effective branding and effortless storytelling through design.
 If you have a story you want us to help you narrate, contact us!